 So what can your mother or father do?

-According to elderly care providers, your parent should mention to their medical provider that they cannot afford the medication.
+Your parent should mention to their medical provider that they cannot afford the medication.
 Most doctors receive samples from the drug companies specifically for low-income individuals or to supplement people with large out of pocket expenses.
-Elderly care experts also recommend asking your doctor write the prescription for a generic of the drug, which will often save on the overall cost.
+It’s also recommended to ask your doctor write the prescription for a generic of the drug, which will often save on the overall cost.

 If mom or dad’s doctor cannot assist with samples, your parent can also contact the drug company to see if they have any special programs for senior citizens and or low-income individuals.
 Also, don’t assume that the pharmacy you are using is the best-priced pharmacy.
 Do a little research; often mail order prescription refills are the best savings.

 Discuss with your mom or dad’s doctor if medication may be substituted using natural supplements or food derivatives.
 Too often a pill is easier to heal a diagnosis rather than exercise or nutritional eating, but that prescription may be costing too much.
-Elderly care providers want to help your parent cut the cost of medication while maintaining their health.
+Help your parent cut the cost of medication while maintaining their health.